FALL 2024

 and via Zoom Webinar

-Co-sponsored by the LWVs of New Castle, Northeast Westchester (LWVNEW), and Rockland County (LWVR)
+Co-sponsored by the LWVs of New Castle, LWVNEW & LWV Rockland

 Featuring Tricia Lindsay and Shelley Mayer